kubeshop/botkube/docs/investigation/2022-06-15-cfg-syntax-issues.md

               - "helm-full-access"
 ```

 Other option is to introduce "profiles/policies" that can gather the given configuration together.
+See the [Polices](../proposal/2022-06-14-policies.md) proposal.

 ## Filters